Frequently Asked Questions about Mackintosh Academy

 Where do Mackintosh graduates attend high school?

 Mackintosh prepares students for a wide variety of high school experiences.
-Each year we have a high school fair and spend time meeting with both parents and students to help them identify the best fit for the next step in their educational journey.
+Each year we connect with both parents and students to help them identify the best fit for the next step in their educational journey.
 Approximately one-third of our students choose to continue in the IB program by attending a high school that offers the IB Diploma Program (examples include: Littleton HS, Dakota Ridge HS, Lakewood HS).
 Another third select an independent high school (examples include: Regis Jesuit HS and Colorado Academy).
 The remaining students choose to return to their local high school or choose from the wide array of charter and specialty schools in the area (STEM School, Denver School of the Arts, Douglas County Early Colleges Program).

 Where do Mackintosh students live?